Jhojan Valencia

-Jhojan Manuel Valencia Jiménez (born 27 July 1996) is a Colombian football player who plays as midfielder for Austin FC in Major League Soccer.
+Jhojan Manuel Valencia Jiménez (born 27 July 1996) is a Colombian football player who plays as midfielder for Universidad Católica in the Chilean Primera División.

 Career

 Valencia was part of the Deportivo Cali from 2015–2021, also spending a six-month stint on loan with Cúcuta Deportivo and two seasons with Unión Magdalena in 2018 and 2019.
 In 2021, Valencia helped Deportivo Cali become the 2021 Categoría Primera A season Finalización champions.

 In January 2022, Valencia transferred to Austin FC.
 He made his Austin FC debut on 26 February 2022 against FC Cincinnati.

+Following Austin FC, Valencia moved to Chile and joined Universidad Católica for the 2025 season.

+Personal life

+His father, Manuel, is a former Colombia international footballer.